huang312/LogUtil/README.md

 # LogUtil
-A a tiny log util for Java.
+A tiny log util for Java.